FEBRUARY IS AUTISM AWARENESS MONTH

-The USSSA is hosting 11 girls fastpitch softball tournaments in 7 states, with over 300 teams playing.
-This program will provide information and awareness to all our players, families and friends.
-The USSSA, is committed to helping those children, adults and families who live with autism everyday.
+The USSSA is hosting it’s 2nd annual Angels 4 Autism series of girls fastpitch tournaments in 21 states, with an expected participation of over 50,000 players, fans, coaches, parents, umpires and representatives from the Autism community.
+These programs provide up to date information awareness to all who attend.
+The USSSA, is committed to helping those children, adults and families who live with and struggle with autism everyday.

 That same year, Alex’s sister Sarah, having been inspired by Coach Marco, asked if she could design a T-shirt that could be sold during Autism Awareness month the following April.
 Her idea was that all the proceeds would be donated to Autism research and family support.
 Coach Spells not only agreed, but brought the idea to do an actual Autism Awareness tournament to Gordon Patterson, the Florida USSSA director.
 Gordon enthusiastically agreed to put the pieces together.
 He then worked tirelessly to involve other USSSA State Directors and turned a single venue “Angels 4 Autism” tournament into a USSSA coast to coast Autism Awareness campaign.

 Our wish is that every superhero with Autism is blessed to have such a supportive team, guiding them on their journey to reach their potential.
-Our Blue Angels family, Head Coach Marco Spells, and USSSA’s Gordon Patterson shined a light for Alex to believe in his dreams and reach the world in a way that we never could have imagined. #oneteamonedream
+Coach Spells, USSSA’s Gordon Patterson and Sarah helped shine a light for Alex to believe in his dreams and reach the world in a way that we never could have imagined. #oneteamonedream

 WHAT IS AUTISM

 Listed below is some information about people with Autism.

 After reading this, you will know more about Autism than most.

 - Autism impacts the normal development of the brain in the areas of social interaction, communication skills, and cognitive function.
 Individuals with autism typically have difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.